Ayaril/KathaDNS/README.md

 They also include additional data regarding devices in the same zone.

 **Statup files** are necessary to configure devices to send and receive correctly ping requests.

+## DNS configuration
+### Master configuration
+Each authority DNS server creates two pair of keys, a private used to digitally sign each record in the zone and a public published on the internet used to verify the signatures.

+In this environtment the DNSSEC extension will be configurated in the "test.net" domain In named.conf.options we have to set:
+  > dnssec-enable yes;
+  > dnssec-validation yes;
+  > dnssec-lookaside auto;
+  > key-directory "/var/cache/bind/keys";

+To create the keys we have to move in:
+ > cd /var/cache/bind/keys
+and execute the commands:
+> dnssec-keygen -a RSASHA256 -b 1280 test.net
+> dnssec-keygen -a RSASHA256 -b 2048 -f KSK test.net
+Those commands will create two files named Ktest.net.*.key and two files named Ktest.net.*.private

 ## Testing
 The testing of the network can be made with the command **dig**, a lookup utility used to query DNS servers and retrieve DNS information for domain names